Palindrome in C without Using String Functions: A Comprehensive Guide

 Understanding Palindromes

-A palindrome is a sequence of characters that reads the same forward as backward.
-This property holds true for words, phrases, numbers, and other sequences of characters.
-Examples of palindromic words include “radar,” “level,” and “civic.”
-Similarly, palindromic phrases and numbers exhibit symmetry when read in reverse.
+A palindrome is any arrangement of characters that reads the same backwards as forwards.
+This holds true for words, phrases, numbers and other sequences of characters.
+Some of these words include level, radar and civic among others.
+Similarly palindromic phrases or numbers are read backwards with symmetry.

 Algorithm for Palindrome Checking without String Functions

-The algorithm for checking whether a given string is a palindrome without using string functions involves iterating through the string from both ends and comparing characters.
-Here’s a step-by-step breakdown of the algorithm:
+The algorithm used to determine whether a given string is a palindrome without using string functions entails iterating over the string from both ends and comparing characters.
+Below are the steps:

-2. Initialization: Set two pointers, one at the beginning and one at the end of the string.
+Initialization: Create two pointers, the first one is located at the beginning of string while the second one is at the end.

-Now, let’s implement the palindrome-checking algorithm in a C program without using standard string functions.
+Now, let’s write a C program to implement palindrome checking algorithm without making use of standard functions.

 #include <stdio.h>